SpocWiki/_public/schema.org/predicate/Relations/has/has_caption.md

 - [ #has/_caption :: MediaObject, Text ] or
 - [ has_caption :: MediaObject, Text ]

 The caption for this object.
-For downloadable machine formats (closed caption, subtitles etc.) use MediaObject and indicate the &lt;a class="localLink" href="/encodingFormat"&gt;encodingFormat&lt;/a&gt;.
+For downloadable machine formats (closed caption, subtitles etc.) use MediaObject and indicate the [[encodingFormat]].

 Relation describes that:
 [ #has_/domain  :: AudioObject, ImageObject, VideoObject ]